Mountaineering Snow School

-The focus of this seminar is to learn the basics of climbing at high altitude, glacier travel, pressure breathing, moving efficiently, ice axe arrest, traveling on a rope team, crevasse rescue and survival in a cold environment.
+The focus of this seminar with North Carolina Outdoor Adventures is to learn the basics of climbing at high altitude, glacier travel, pressure breathing, moving efficiently, ice axe arrest, traveling on a rope team, crevasse rescue and survival in a cold environment.

 High Altitude mountaineering is considered the birthplace and reason for all forms of mountain and rock climbing.
 Also known as Alpine Climbing.
 Rock and ice climbing were skills of necessity for pioneers and explorers who first sought to ascend the highest peaks.

 Mountaineering requires the culmination of all skills including climbing and back country survival.
 No other sport demands the self-reliance imperative to be successful.
 One must have an array of skills ranging from orienteering, physical fitness, climbing ability, medical knowledge, knowledge of many terrains, weather and knowing ones limitations.

 Who this is for: Anyone with ambition to attempt guided high altitude mountaineering.
 Participants should be at least 16 years old, in good physical condition and able to tolerate a cold environment.
 Though not required some winter backpacking experience in winter conditions is a bonus.
 You will need to have everything on the gear list.
 Please contact us for gear list.
 You can review it and let us know what you do not have.

 Note: We will camp at our outpost farm on Friday night.
 Guests expected to arrive around 8 PM.
 We will have veggie chili available that evening.
 We will review clothes, do a pack check and watch a couple videos on Alpine Climbing.
 Saturday and Sunday will be all hands on.
 Saturday evening early we will head to a location TBD to set up camp and will begin using our new skills.
 Sunday we will continue testing our new skills with the day wrapping up around 2-4PM.